 Since I reviewed Stack the States and Stack the Countries, I became a big fan of Dan Russell-Pinson, the developer of the two wonderful educational apps.
 Once I found out he just released another app Monster Physics, I knew I have to get one!
-Monster Physics is a unique building app that lets kids play with physics!
+Monster Physics is a unique physics app for kids.
+It is a building app that lets kids play with physics!
 Kids can build and operate their own machines, moving devices with wheels, joins, ropes, propellers.
 After they invent and build their own machine, they can test out see if it works or not.
 It is like a prototype facility on screen.

 When kids first start using the app, they can create their own ‘avatar’, choosing different body parts and facial features.
 Of course, they are all monster-like.
 There is a “Learn” section, introducing basic physics concepts, such as gravity, friction, etc. The fun sections are “Missions” and “Build”.